F1 and COTA agree to new 5-year deal for U.S. Grand Prix

 AP Sports Writer

-AUSTIN.
-Texas (AP) — Formula 1 announced Friday a new five-year contract with the Circuit of the Americas to keep the United States Grand Prix at the Texas track through 2026.
+AUSTIN, Texas (AP) — Formula One announced a new five-year contract with the Circuit of the Americas on Friday to keep the United States Grand Prix at the Texas track through 2026.

 The 2022 U.S. Grand Prix is scheduled for Oct.
 23 and has been on F1’s official calendar without a formal contract.
 The track’s original 10-year deal expired with the 2021 race, which drew more than 300,000 fans.